“I have never been so speechless”

 “We wanted to show off our dance with a medley in which, among other things, the melody of the song 'L'amour Toujours' is played,” the group explains.
 “Unfortunately, this song has recently become a platform for xenophobia and racism.”
 The piece of music has now been replaced.
 “We don't want to offer a platform for this whole 'topic' with our performance, which is supposed to bring joy,” the “Rote Funken Belmicke” position themselves clearly against the right.

-TikTok videos show: Nazis convert a 23-year-old party song into a new right-wing anthem
+TikTok videos show: Nazis convert a 23-year-old party song into a new-right anthem

 In the recent past, the song in question has been misused several times by right-wing extremists for racist slogans.
 As NDR reports, xenophobic versions of the song were heard at a club Christmas party in Lower Saxony.
 Within a short time, a TikTok trend developed among right-wing groups.